W&L welcomes applicants from all over the world!

 - The Common Application Secondary School Report form, completed by your guidance or college counselor

-- Apply for scholarships and/or financial aid (if needed)
+- Apply for scholarships and/or financial aid (international students are eligible for both at W&L)

 Scholarships and Aid